 How long should it take to receive an answer?

 Once your continuing healthcare assessment has taken place, the NHS health and social care professionals involved with your care will recommend whether you are eligible for funded care.
-This recommendation is forwarded to the Clinical Commissioning Group (CCG) responsible for funding in your area.
-The CCG will decide whether to accept or decline your assessment results and, if upheld, the level of care and support package available to you.
+This recommendation is forwarded to the Integrated Care Board (ICB) responsible for funding in your area.
+The ICB will decide whether to accept or decline your assessment results and, if upheld, the level of care and support package available to you.

 If the need for care is more urgent, where someone is in very poor health and near the end of their life for example, their eligibility should be determined as quickly as possible using the National Framework fast track pathway tool.
 In these circumstances, a care package should be approved and put into place as quickly as possible.